-The scientific breakthroughs offering hope for 2023
+These scientific breakthroughs give us hope for 2023

 Hailed as the Innovation of the Year in aerospace technology by Popular Science magazine, the $10bn telescope “can see deep into fields of forming stars” and peer “13 billion years back in time at ancient galaxies, still in their nursery”.

-Since it first began sending its spellbinding images back to Earth in February, the James Webb Telescopehas been teaching scientists how “stars and galaxies came together from primordial matter”, Popular Science magazine notes.
+Since it first began sending its spellbinding images back to Earth in February, the James Webb Telescope has been teaching scientists how “stars and galaxies came together from primordial matter”, Popular Science magazine notes.

-Unlike the Hubble Telescope, which orbited close to Earth, the James Webb was launched hundreds of thousands of miles further out, and sits in the Earth’s shadow, which permanently blocks it from sunlight.
+Unlike the Hubble Telescope, which orbited close to Earth, the James Webb was launched hundreds of thousands of miles further out and sits in the Earth’s shadow, which permanently blocks it from sunlight.

-Since its launch, the James Webb Space Telescope has found the oldest galaxy in the known universe, as well as photos of the Carina and Southern Wheel nebulae, a collection of galaxies known as Stephen’s Quartet and a spectrum of light from the exoplanet WASP-96b.
+Since its launch, the James Webb Space Telescope has found the oldest galaxy in the known universe, as well as photos of the Carina and Southern Wheel nebulae, a collection of galaxies known as Stephen’s Quartet, and a spectrum of light from the exoplanet WASP-96b.

 Universal flu vaccine

-Facing a spike in Covid-19 cases, and a possible “tripledemic”, researchers at the University of Pennsylvania have created a flu vaccine based on mRNA molecules that was used to create Covid vaccines to fight back against the coronavirus pandemic.
+Facing a spike in Covid-19 cases, and a possible “tripledemic”, researchers at the University of Pennsylvania have created a flu vaccine based on mRNA molecules that were used to create Covid vaccines to fight back against the coronavirus pandemic.
 Experts revealed in December that immunisations of mice and ferrets had produced antibody responses to all 20 known influenza A and B virus strains that last four months, Science magazine reported.

-With Covid-19 cases rising again, respiratory syncytial virus (RSV) clogging hospitals and the winter flu season on track to be the worst in 10 years, the vaccine could prove crucial to avoiding widespread death.
+With Covid-19 cases rising again, respiratory syncytial virus clogging hospitals and the winter flu season on track to be the worst in 10 years, the vaccine could prove crucial to avoiding widespread deaths.
 Already, the Centers for Disease Control and Prevention have reported in excess of 4,500 deaths this season.

 As the flu evolves every season, creating an effective vaccine has proved elusive.

-But building on the same mRNA technology that’s used in Covid-19 vaccines, researchers believe they could be on the cusp of offering an effective vaccine to influenza.
+But building on the same mRNA technology that’s used in Covid-19 vaccines, researchers believe they could be on the cusp of offering an effective vaccine for influenza.

 Join our new commenting forum